BlueStamp-Engineering-2022/Jayesh_BSE_Project/index.md

 ![Headstone Image](https://lh3.googleusercontent.com/pw/AM-JKLXxO2NAix_UHZqhKbR0_yUSqJ13SZYBCzEKlT49LGyTo6AnGnMQwYPeFEVjm0XkGqb4K8YLoDKk3O8TDLQkm6bSboWW7a4QQYuqYfjVXYR5P8v0ww8n9wkq0dWff-4rqtbZzTKWc5plo5MwvwkrZ0Q=s1578-no?authuser=0)

 # Final Milestone
-My final milestone is the increased reliability and accuracy of my robot.
+My final milestone is to increase the reliability and accuracy of my robot.
 I ameliorated the sagging and fixed the reliability of the finger.
 As discussed in my second milestone, the arm sags because of weight.
 I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
 I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
 Now, I make sure to constantly tighten the screws at that joint.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
-My final milestone is the increased reliability and accuracy of my robot.
+My final milestone is to increase the reliability and accuracy of my robot.
 I ameliorated the sagging and fixed the reliability of the finger.
 As discussed in my second milestone, the arm sags because of weight.
 I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
 I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
 Now, I make sure to constantly tighten the screws at that joint.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}
 # First Milestone